Dinushan-S/Dinushan-S/README.md

-# I'M a University student But still Learning from {Home} 👋
+- I'M a University student But still Studing from {Home} 👋

 - 👋 Hi, I’m @Dinusha-S
 - 👀 I’m interested in Games and midnight Coding